 And learn more about our publishing partners here.

 Advisory Board 2019

-Rosental Calmon Alves, founding director, Knight Center for Journalism in the Americas; Knight Chair in International Journalism, University of Texas at Austin
+- Rosental Calmon Alves, founding director, Knight Center for Journalism in the Americas; Knight Chair in International Journalism, the University of Texas at Austin

-Sunday Dare, publisher, News Digest Magazine; editor-in-chief, Newsbreaksnow.com
+- Sunday Dare, publisher, News Digest Magazine; editor-in-chief, Newsbreaksnow

-Leonard Downie Jr., Weil Family Professor of Journalism, Arizona State University Walter Cronkite School of Journalism and Mass Communication; former Washington Post editor and executive
+- Leonard Downie Jr., Weil Family Professor of Journalism, Arizona State University Walter Cronkite School of Journalism and Mass Communication; former Washington Post executive editor

-James Risser, retired reporter, Des Moines Register; former director, John S. Knight Journalism Fellowships program and emeritus professor at Stanford University
+- James Risser, retired reporter, Des Moines Register; former director, John S. Knight Journalism Fellowships program and an emeritus professor at Stanford University

 The Workshop began publishing in the spring of 2009.
 It is modeled on the Children’s Television Workshop, which originally was created to produce “Sesame Street,” but became an incubator and innovator for much of educational television.
 Chuck Lewis has helped to create several news nonprofits domestically since founding IRW, and the Workshop has hosted journalists-in-residents from other countries who have gone on to form nonprofit news organizations in Japan and Australia.